Weidinger lab - research

 Mechanisms of zebrafish fin and bone regeneration

 Unlike mammals, zebrafish can completely and repeatedly regenerate lost appendages, that is their fins.
 This occurs via formation of a population of progenitor cells, the blastema, which contains the precursors of the regenerating tissue.
 How the blastema forms is a central question in regeneration research.
 Intriguingly, we have found that mature osteoblasts dedifferentiate and give rise to blastema cells after fin injury.
 The fact that differentiated cells, and not stem cells, represent important source cells for tissue regeneration has recently been recognized also in several other systems.
-Currently, we aim to elucidate the molecular mechanisms regulating this fascinating process of cellular plasticity.
+A major focus of the lab thus has been to understand how osteoblast dedifferentiation is initiated and regulated.
+We found that NF-kB signaling needs to be downregulated for dedifferentiation to occur.
+Intriguingly, we also discovered that osteoblast dedifferentiation and another important response of these cells to injury, namely their migration towards the wound, can be uncoupled and are regulated independently.
+We continue to study molecular mechanisms regulating osteoblast injury responses.

 Selected first or communicating author publications of our group related to fin & bone regeneration: